Florida’s new coach will be an old friend.

 Though perhaps not the grand slam home run that Chip Kelly would have been, Mullen checks off more boxes than anyone else in this coaching cycle.
 His four years at Florida and nine more at Mississippi State mean he’s more than familiar with the workings of the SEC.
 Those aforementioned four years at Florida- during which he coached Tim Tebow to a pair of national championships and a Heisman Trophy- mean he’s more than familiar with the particular school in the SEC that he’s now set to coach.
 And they also mean he’s familiar with recruiting the state of Florida.

 I believe the best way to describe Mullen is as a blue chip stock.
-He’s not the biggest fish in the sea, but with the help of a school like Florida he could someday be.
-The ceiling of Mullen may not be quite as sky-high as somebody like Scott Frost, but the floor is much, much higher.
+He’s not the biggest fish in the sea, but with the resources of a school like Florida he could be.
 This is the ultimate safe pick, the Apple or Google of stocks.
-Not much of a risk, and there’s a low range of probability- say, 80-90%- that he’ll be successful.
-It’s not the sexiest hire, but he should perform.
+Not much of a risk, and there’s a low range of high odds- say, 80-90%- that he’ll be successful.
+It’s not the sexiest hire- but he should perform.

 And after the colossal flops from Jeremy Foley in hiring Will Muschamp and Jim McElwain, that’s just the tonic the doctor ordered for this sick and depleted program.